coolbutuseless/fastpng/README.md

 - `get_png_info()` - interrogate a vector of raw values containing a PNG image to determine image information i.e. width, height, bit_depth, color_type, compression_method, filter_method, interlace_method.
-- `test_image` is a named list of different image representations in R:
-  RGBA and RGB numeric arrays, raster, native raster.
+- `rimage` is a named list of different image representations in R: RGBA and RGB numeric arrays, raster, native raster.

-Supported R image types:

-- Native Raster (integer matrix with class ‘nativeRaster’)
-- Raster (character matrix with class ‘raster’) with hex colour values of the form `#RRGGBBAA` or `#RRGGBB`.
-Note: R colour names are not supported here.
-- 3D numeric array containing RGBA values in the range \[0, 1\]
-- 3D numeric array containing RGB values in the range \[0, 1\]
-- 2D numeric matrix containing greyscale values in the range \[0, 1\]
-- Integer 2D matrix paired with a colour palette (specified as a character vector of hex colours).
-Also supports alpha channel.

 ## Example: Decompress a PNG from a raw vector